iblagojevic/akka-spring-tomcat/README.md

 Application is implemented in Java and runs in Tomcat.
 Implementation is based on usage of **[Akka](http://akka.io)** toolkit, to enable highly concurrent processing of transaction messages.
 Spring is used for dependency injection and orchestration of components.
 Endpoints are built using `spring-mvc` and its REST support.
 Frontend is simple single page application which uses "traditional" ajax polling to produce reports related to transactions.

+Nota bene: please make sure to set proper headers when making POST request with JSON payload:`Content-type: application/json`

 Architecture overview
 --------------